fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4a.md

 // highlight-end
 ```

 The file exports <i>an object</i> that has two fields, both of which are functions.
 The functions can be used with two different ways.
-The first option is to require the whole object and refer to functions throught he object using the dot notation:
+The first option is to require the whole object and refer to functions through the object using the dot notation:

 ```js
 const logger = require('./utils/logger')